cisagov/Malcolm/sensor-iso/README.md

 The sensor implements STIG (Security Technical Implementation Guidelines) rules according to DISA RHEL 7 STIG V1 R1, ported to a Debian 9 base platform.
 Enabling audit log forwarding via auditbeat is required to satisfy the requirements regarding forwarding audit logs to a remote log server as defined in that specification.

-### <a name="syslogbeat"></a>filebeat-syslog: syslog forwarding

-The sensor uses [filebeat's syslog input](https://www.elastic.co/guide/en/beats/filebeat/master/filebeat-input-syslog.html) to forward the sensor's system logs to an OpenSearch database by way of Logstash.
-Its configuration is almost identical to that of the [filebeat](#filebeat) outlined above.

-Enabling syslog forwarding via filebeat is required to satisfy the STIG requirements regarding sending system logs to a remote log server as defined in that specification.

 ### <a name="heatbeat"></a>heatbeat: temperature forwarding

 The sensor employs a custom agent using the beats protocol to forward hardware metrics such as CPU and storage device temperatures, system voltages, and fan speeds (when applicable) to an OpenSearch database by way of Logstash.
 Its configuration is almost identical to that of the [filebeat](#filebeat) outlined above.